Waziup/WaziGate/docs/Apps.md

 `const dockerSocketAddress = "/var/run/docker.sock"`

-Since the App manager calles some docker APIs for handling images and containers, we need to have this path and to be mapped to the conaienr as well.
+Since the App manager calls some docker APIs for handling images and containers, we need to have this path and to be mapped to the container as well.

 -----------------------------